Tembrel/expressions/README.md

-This repository contains a Java framework for evaluating, formatting, and parsing double-precision expressions with constants, variables, unary and binary operations, and binding variables to expressions.
+This repository contains a Java framework for evaluating, formatting, and parsing double-precision expressions with constants, variables, unary and binary operations, and binding of variables to expressions.

 The framework is extensible in two ways: